You love them. You hate them. Your heart burns, and your gut churns in their proximity.

 And no, karmic relationships don’t just occur between lovers, they’re also found among friends, family members, children, and even colleagues!

-You might be wondering at this point whether twin flame or soul mate relationships are karmic relationships?
+You might be wondering at this point whether soul mate relationships are karmic relationships.

 My answer is that sometimes they are, but usually they’re not.